gemacjr/jump.ios/JREngage/README.phonegap.txt

       <script type="text/javascript" charset="utf-8" src="JREngagePlugin.js"></script>

-You will want to instantiate the JREngage plugin before you need to use it, so that it can obtain your configured providers from the Engage server.
+You will want to initialize the JREngage plugin before you need to use it, so that it can obtain your configured providers from the Engage server.
 In the appropriate Javascript function, create the JREngage instance and initialize the instance with your Engage application's Application ID, your server's token URL, and callback functions: